top of page

 Supporting digital assessment and feedback change in a complex higher education environment.

-The London School of Economics and Political Science (Current)
+The London School of Economics and Political Science

-At the London School of Economics, I am supporting digital assessment and feedback change with a focus on assessment workflows, Moodle-based processes, platform change and staff adoption.
+At the London School of Economics, I support digital assessment and feedback change with a focus on assessment workflows, Moodle-based processes, platform change and staff adoption.
 The work sits at the intersection of academic practice, operational process and digital implementation, helping turn complex requirements into workable approaches for educators, professional services teams and the wider institution.

-My Role
+My role

 My role includes supporting both the practical and strategic sides of digital assessment and feedback change.